mmistakes/minimal-mistakes/_docs/05-configuration.md

 ##### Site Twitter Username

 Twitter username for the site.
-For documents that have custom author Twitter accounts assigned in YAML Front Matter or a data file, those will be attributed as a **creator** in the Twitter Card.
+For pages that have custom author Twitter accounts assigned in their YAML Front Matter or data file, they will be attributed as a **creator** in the Twitter Card.

-For example if my site's Twitter account is @mmistakes-theme I would add the following to `_config.yml`
+For example if my site's Twitter account is `@mmistakes-theme` I would add the following to `_config.yml`

 ```yaml
 twitter:
   username: "mmistakes-theme"
 ```

-And if I assign `@mmistakes` as an author account it will appear in the Twitter Card along with `@mmistakes-theme` attributed as a creator or document being shared.
+And if I assign `@mmistakes` as an author account it will appear in the Twitter Card along with `@mmistakes-theme`, attributed as a creator of the page being shared.

 **Note**: You need to [apply for Twitter Cards](https://dev.twitter.com/docs/cards) and validate they're working on your site before they will begin showing up.
 {: .notice--warning}

 ##### Facebook Open Graph

-If you have Facebook ID or publisher page add them:
+If you have a Facebook ID or publisher page add them:

 ```yaml
 facebook: